hnakae/go-club/_posts/using-influence.md

 ![image info](/assets/blog/proverb20/proverb20-13.PNG)

 The difference is astonishing, isn't it?

-On the left, Black is up by 9.5 points with a 96.7% chance to win this game, according to Katago.
+On the left, black successfully used his power to break up white's position in a way that supports his expansion.
+Black is up by 9.5 points with a 96.7% chance to win this game, according to Katago.

-On the right, White is up by 8.3 points with a 96.4% chance to win.
+On the right, black wielded power timidly and as a result, all of black's stones are overconcentrated on just the right side of the board while white has claimed everything else.
+White is up by 8.3 points with a 96.4% chance to win.

 ---

 ## Conclusion

 By focusing on just defending your points when you have power, you are missing out on an opportunity to accomplish multiple things at once.
 By using your influence (thick wall with no defects) to attack, you can force your opponent to play defensive moves that make very little points.
-And you can force them to play towards an uninteresting direction of play.
-And on top of this, _you_ get to play the expansive moves that potentially both players were looking at for future development.
+And you deny the interesting direction of play.
+On top of this, _you_ get to play the expansive moves that potentially both players were looking at for future development.

-So when you play against a territorial opponent and end up with a lot of influence, remember this proverb, "Don't surround territory with thickness", and you will be able to generate the positive exchange that power can afford.
+So when you play against a territorial opponent and end up with a lot of influence, remember the nuances of the proverb, "Don't surround territory with thickness", and you will be able to generate the positive exchange that power can often afford.

 ---